JonasSamuelsson/Handyman/src/Handyman.Azure.Cosmos.Table/docs/index.md

 ## TableQueryBuilder

 Trying to compose queries using the primitives provided by microsoft requieres you to do quite a bit of writing.

+The query builder provides a strongly typed api for composing queries and also has support for string starts with filters.

-This is for querying entities where PartitionKey equals `foo`, Number equals `0` or is greater than `5` and we can expect more than 1000 entities found.
+This sample is querying entities where PartitionKey equals `foo`, Number equals `0` or is greater than `5` and we can expect more than 1000 entities found.

 ``` csharp
 var partitionKeyFilter = TableQuery.GenerateFilterCondition(nameof(MyEntity.PartitionKey), QueryComparisons.Equal, "foo");